ramiel/router.js/README.md

 If you have code for version prior of 1.0.0 you should remember that something has changed.
 To be sure that another matching route exists, you have to check `req.hasNext` and not controlling that `next` is a function, as previous indicated.
-Here an exemple of migration
+Here an example of migration

 ```javascript
 router.get('#/home',function(erq, next){